Associations

 - ARIA tends to be transient and asymptomatic, typically occurring early during treatment, with the risk decreasing later in treatment.

 Amyloid-Related Imaging Abnormalities with Emerging Alzheimer Disease Therapeutics: Detection and Reporting Recommendations for Clinical Practice.
+Practice.

 - Monoclonal antibodies are emerging disease-modifying therapies for Alzheimer disease that require brain MR imaging for eligibility assessment as well as for monitoring for ARIA.